 (2) The Agreement to Mediate.
-At the commencement of the mediation, the [neutral] Mediator will ask the [parties] participants and/ or their representatives to sign an agreement prepared by the Office ("the Agreement to Mediate").
+At the commencement of the mediation, the [neutral] Mediator will ask the [parties] participants and/or their representatives to sign an agreement prepared by the Office ("the Agreement to Mediate").
 The Agreement to Mediate will set out the conditions under which mediation will occur, including the requirement that the participants adhere to the confidentiality of the process and a notice that a breach of the mediation agreement could result in sanctions later in the proceedings.
-The Agreement to Mediate will also provide that the parties to the mediation will not seek to have the Counselor or the [neutral] Mediator participate, testify or otherwise present evidence in any subsequent administrative action under section 405 or any civil action under section 408 of the Act or any other proceeding. (g) Who May Participate.
-The covered employee[,] and the employing office[, their respective representatives, and the Office may meet, jointly or separately, with the neutral.
-A representative of the employee and a representative of the employing who has actual authority to agree to a settlement agreement on behalf of the employee or the employing office, as the case may be, must be present at the mediation or must be immediately accessible by telephone during the mediation.] may elect to participate in mediation proceedings through a designated representative, provided, that the representative has actual authority to agree to a settlement agreement or has immediate access to someone with actual settlement authority, and provided further, that should the Mediator deem it appropriate at any time, the physical presence in mediation of any party may be specifically re-quested.
+The Agreement to Mediate will also provide that the participate, testify or otherwise present evidence in any subsequent administrative action under section 405 or any civil action under section 408 of the Act or any other proceeding.

+(g) Who May Participate.
+The covered employee, J and the employing office [, their respective representatives, and the Office may meet, jointly or separately, with the neutral.
+A representative of the employee and a representative of the employing who has actual authority to agree to a settlement agreement on behalf of the employee or the employing office, as the case may be, must be present at the mediation or must be immediately accessible by telephone during the mediation .J may elect to participate in mediation proceedings through a designated representative, provided, that the representative has actual authority to agree to a settlement agreement or has immediate access to someone with actual settlement authority, and provided further, that should the Mediator deem it appropriate at any time, the physical presence in mediation of any party may be specifically requested.
 The Office may participate in the mediation process, with permission of the Mediator and the parties.
 The Mediator will determine, as best serves the interests of mediation, whether the participants may meet jointly or separately with the Mediator.